mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Triggers

-Streams can be integrated with AWS Lambda, invoking a function whenever items are changed in a DynamoDB table(a DB trigger)
+Streams can be integrated with AWS Lambda, invoking a function whenever items are changed in a DynamoDB table(a DB trigger).

+Immediately after an item in the table is modified, a new record appears in the table's stream.
+AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.

+The Lambda function can perform any actions you specify, such as sending a notification or initiating a workflow.

 ### AWS DynamoDB Indexes